lukateg/strength-age/README.md

 -- dodaj dobre reusable skeletone na prava mesta, obrisi svaku permissions ili authentication poruku -- class selection should become FormSelect component that gets passed the title and description or whatever and all data should be fetched on the page.
--- check deleteLessonsByClassIdBatch TODO comment and lessonQueries used in API routes
+-- check deleteLessonsByClassIdBatch TODO comment and lessonQueries used in API routes -- every query, mutation and action should have sufix QURY | MUTATUION | ACTION

 BUGS
 -- redirect after test creation still doesn't work properly(test with multiple lessons)